-Being invited to contribute to this edition of Current Opinion in Structural Biology nicely documents the eminent role that Rob Kaptein played as NMR spectroscopist in Structural Biology early on, in the heroic age of biomolecular NMR spectroscopy.
-Beyond the NMR community, his work was highly influential in the broad field of Structural Biology and

-- 35 known in this broad community.
-His main research focus, pursued together with Rolf Boelens in Groningen and in Utrecht, is the development of NMR spectroscopy for the determination of structure and dynamics of biomacromolecules, in particular for protein-DNA-complexes.
+Being invited to contribute to this edition of Current Opinion in Structural Biology nicely documents the eminent role that Rob Kaptein played as a nuclear magnetic resonance (NMR) spectroscopist in structural biology early on, in the heroic age of biomolecular NMR spectroscopy.
+Beyond the NMR community, his work was highly influential in the broad field of structural biology and known in this broad community.
+His main research focus, pursued together with Rolf Boelens in Groningen and in Utrecht, is the development of NMR spectroscopy for the determination of structure and dynamics of biomacromolecules, in particular for protein-DNA complexes.
 He was among the first to solve the structure of a sizeable protein, and he was among the first to push NMR towards 3D spectroscopy.
 Rob Kaptein is thus an NMR pioneer in bio-NMR.
-In addition to pushing the capabilities of NMR structure determination, the use of Photo-CIDNP is intimately linked to Rob Kaptein. - 40 The fundamental discovery of CIDNP goes back to J. Bargon and H. Fisher (Bargon et al., 1967) (see (Bargon, 2006) citations therein) and, independently, by Ward and Lawler (1967).
-P. Hore provided key contributions (Hore and Broadhurst, 1993), but it was the work of Kaptein (Berliner and Kaptein, 1980; Buck et al., 1980; Kemmink et al., 1986a; Redfield et al., 1985; Scheek et al., 1979) that brought about the application of Photo-CIDNP to biomolecular NMR spectroscopy.
-The explanation via the radical-pair mechanism and its description via the Kaptein rules are one prime example for his seminal - 45 contributions in this field (see (Kaptein, 1975)).
-They were independently confirmed by Closs and Closs (1969a, 1969b).
-The CIDNP studies on flavins (Kaptein and Oosterhoff, 1969) initiated the application of Photo-CIDNP to proteins (Kaptein et al., 1978) and brought about its broad use in biomolecular NMR spectroscopy (Hore and Kaptein, 1982) with numerous examples (Berliner and Kaptein, 1980; Buck et al., 1980; Kemmink et al., 1986a; Redfield et al., 1985; Scheek et al., 1979).
-Kaptein showed the general applicability of Photo-CIDNP NMR in probing the accessibility of aromatic amino acids in - 50 proteins to dyes and the concurrent manifold enhancement of NMR signal intensity through photo-induced dynamic nuclear polarization.
-To conduct these Photo-CIDNP experiments, Kaptein coupled high power laser irradiation within the NMR tube in the NMR magnet and integrated light illumination into the NMR experiments.
-In situ-illumination of dyes leads to signal enhancement of the aromatic acceptor amino acids tryptophan, in particular, tyrosine, and histidine, but also nucleobases in RNA and DNA.
-The possibility to couple laser light into the NMR tube and excite dyes homogeneously in - 55 samples dissolved in NMR tubes paved the way to utilize endogenous chromophores in proteins that are rigidly attached to a protein, as trigger for light-induced changes of protein conformation.
-In Kaptein's lab, one culmination of such approach was the study of photo-active yellow protein, which yielded important information on light-activated states of proteins, not obtainable by other structural biology techniques.
+In addition to pushing the capabilities of NMR structure determination, the use of photo-CIDNP is intimately linked to Rob Kaptein.

+The fundamental discovery of CIDNP goes back to Joachim Bargon and Hanns Fisher (Bargon et al., 1967) (see Bargon, 2006, and citations therein) and, independently, by Ward and Lawler (1967).
+Peter Hore provided key contributions (Hore and Broadhurst, 1993), but it was the work of Kaptein (Berliner and Kaptein, 1980; Buck et al., 1980; Kemmink et al., 1986a; Redfield et al., 1985; Scheek et al., 1979) that brought about the application of photo-CIDNP to biomolecular NMR spectroscopy.
+The explanation via the radical-pair mechanism and its description via the Kaptein rules are one prime example of his seminal contributions in this field (see Kaptein, 1975).
+They were independently confirmed by Closs and Closs (1969a, b).
+The CIDNP studies on flavins (Kaptein and Oosterhoff, 1969) initiated the application of photo-CIDNP to proteins (Kaptein et al., 1978) and brought about its broad use in biomolecular NMR spectroscopy (Hore and Kaptein, 1982), with numerous examples (Berliner and Kaptein, 1980; Buck et al., 1980; Kemmink et al., 1986a; Redfield et al., 1985; Scheek et al., 1979).

+Kaptein showed the general applicability of photo-CIDNP NMR in probing the accessibility of aromatic amino acids in proteins to dyes and the concurrent manifold enhancement of NMR signal intensity through photo-induced dynamic nuclear polarisation.
+To conduct these photo-CIDNP experiments, Kaptein coupled high-power laser irradiation within the NMR tube in the NMR magnet and integrated light illumination into the NMR experiments.
+In situ illumination of dyes leads to signal enhancement of the aromatic acceptor amino acids tryptophan, in particular, tyrosine, and histidine, but also nucleobases in RNA and DNA.
+The possibility to couple laser light into the NMR tube and excite dyes homogeneously in samples dissolved in NMR tubes paved the way to utilise endogenous chromophores in proteins that are rigidly attached to a protein, as trigger for light-induced changes in protein conformation.
+In Kaptein's lab, one culmination of such approach was the study of photo-active yellow protein, which yielded important information on lightactivated states of proteins, not obtainable by other structural biology techniques.